-From May 2018, all EU companies will need to have a strong data protection policy that protects client data.
-If companies fail to meet this standard they could face fines of up to 4% of their turnover.
-To put this into perspective, if the GDPR was in operation during Tesco Bank’s breach they would have faced a whopping fine of £1.9 billion.
+EU companies need to have a strong data protection policies in place to protect client data.
+If companies fail to meet this standard they will fines of up to 4% of their turnover.
+To put this into perspective, if the GDPR was in operation during Tesco Bank’s breach they would have faced a whopping fine of £1.9 billion!

 But what about Brexit… we won’t be part of the EU?

 Britain’s decision to leave the EU is not a get out clause for GDPR.
-Firstly, come May 2018 the UK will still be part of the EU.
-Secondly, and more importantly, Britain must comply with the GDPR legislation when operating within the EU.
-These factors, plus the heavy part Britain played in creating the legislation make the choice to comply with GDPR a no brainer.
+Britain must comply with the GDPR legislation when operating within the EU.

-Matt Hancock, The Minister of Digital and Culture stated the GDPR would be implemented within the UK because it is “decent piece of legislation due to significant UK negotiating successes during its development”.
+Matt Hancock, The Minister of Digital and Culture stated the GDPR has been implemented within the UK because it is, “decent piece of legislation due to significant UK negotiating successes during its development”.

 With an increasing number of organisations storing data on the cloud, how data is stored is a core focus for this new legislation.
 By storing data on the cloud, companies are handing over the control of how the data is stored, protected, and accessed.
 With little visibility of how these actions are carried out, organisations are putting a lot of trust into their service providers.
-However, come May 2018 if companies are unable to answer questions like, where is your data stored?
-Who accesses this data?
-And, how is it protected?
-They will face hefty fines, as this will no longer be the responsibility of the storage providers.
+However, if companies are still unable to answer questions like, 'where is your data stored?', 'who accesses this data?', and, 'how is it protected?', they can face hefty fines, as this will no longer be the responsibility of the storage providers.

-One of the most painful areas of the GDPR to businesses will be that customers and ISO authorities can ask for a data audit trail at any time.
-This means companies will need to create and keep records of when the data was retrieved, who gave the permission for the data to be stored, who has accessed the data and each point the data was shared.
-This means that all companies, no matter the size, will need to have systems that are robust enough to keep up with these data demands.
+One of the most painful areas of GDPR for businesses is that customers and ISO authorities can ask for a data audit trail at any time.
+This means companies need to create and keep records of when data was retrieved, who gave permission for the data to be stored, who has accessed the data, and each point the data was shared.
+This means that all companies, no matter the size, need to have systems that are robust enough to keep up with these data demands.

 Designed by Freepik

-If a company’s data is compromised and customers’ details become vulnerable, the focus will be on how the company responds.
-In the past companies have been known to sweep security breaches under the carpet, but this will be no longer acceptable.
-Protecting customers’ data will become a crucial part of this new legislation.
-The speed of which the breach is identified and reported will become a key part of the GDPR – with rumours of organisations needing to report the breach within 72 hours of discovery.
+If a company’s data is compromised and customers’ details become vulnerable, the focus is on how a company responds.
+In the past companies have been known to sweep security breaches under the carpet, but this is no longer acceptable.
+Protecting customers’ data is a crucial part of GDPR.
+The speed of which the breach is identified and reported is a key part of the GDPR – with organisations needing to report the breach within 72 hours of discovery.

-Once a breach has happened, communication with the authorities will be ongoing; companies will no longer be able to take a laissez-faire attitude to dealing with the breach.
-All lost data will need to be managed appropriately and those whose data has been made vulnerable to be kept regularly informed.
+Once a breach has happened, communication with the authorities will be ongoing; companies are no longer able to take a laissez-faire attitude to dealing with the breach.
+All lost data needs to be managed appropriately and those whose data has been made vulnerable to be kept regularly informed.

-Ultimately, what happens to the data companies’ store is now their responsibility.
+The ultimate takeaway is that what happens to the data the companies’ store, wherever it is stored, is now completely their responsibility.

-If you have security concerns talk to one of experts today or register for your free cyber security assesment
+If you have security concerns talk to one of experts today or register for your free cyber security assessment